miniboxing/miniboxing.github.io/benchmarks.md

   val intercept = (sumy * sumsquare - sumx * sumxy) / (size * sumsquare - sumx * sumx)
 {% endhighlight %}

 We ran this code with two versions of the library: one with the plugin activated and one with generic classes.
-The numbers were obtained on an i7 server machine with 16GB of RAM, and we made sure all runs with garbage collections were ignored:
+The numbers were obtained on an i7 server machine with 32GB of RAM, and we made sure no garbage collections occured (`-Xmx16g`, `-Xms16g`):

 Collection size | Miniboxed (ms) |   Generic (ms)
 ----------------|----------------|---------------